Elandlord/go-rest-api/README.md

 - ~~Create an "updateArticle" route, parse HTTP request body + find Article in array and update the entry~~
 - ~~Connect to MySQL DB~~
-- Prevent race conditions using Mutex: https://tutorialedge.net/golang/go-mutex-tutorial/
+- ~~Prevent race conditions using Mutex: https://tutorialedge.net/golang/go-mutex-tutorial/~~ **Not necessary, the RDBMS should handle this.**
 - Add tests
 - Add authorization?
 - ~~Refactor Article to separate file / module?~~